Museum of Arts & Sciences History

-à Museum collections and research include Cuban and Florida art, American Fine and Decorative Arts, European Fine and Decorative Arts, pre-Columbian and African artifacts, Pleistocene fossils, Florida history and regional natural history.
+- Museum collections and research include Cuban and Florida art, American Fine and Decorative arts, European Fine and Decorative arts, pre-Columbian and African artifacts, Pleistocene fossils, Florida history and regional natural history.

-à The Cuban Foundation Fine and Folk Art Museum contains one of the largest collections of Cuban Art outside Cuba.
-This rich gallery was reinstalled in 1995 with the inclusion of Pre-Columbian Taino pottery and Spanish Colonial atrifacts in silver, rare woods and tortoiseshell.
+- The Cuban Foundation Fine and Fold Art Museum contains one of the largest collections of Cuban Art outside of Cuba.
+This rich gallery was reinstalled in 1995 with the inclusion of pre-Columbian Taino pottery and Spanish Colonia artifacts in silver, rare woods and tortoiseshell.

-à The 24,000 square-foot Root Wing opened in October 2001 and houses the Root Family Museum which encompasses 20th century American cultural and technological artifacts relating to the history of Coca-Cola.
+- The 24,000 square-foot Root Wing opened in October 2001 and houses the Root Family Museum which encompasses 20th century American culture and technological artifacts relating to the history of Coca-Cola.
 The Root Family Museum also contains a Train Station that includes two rail cars and a railroad exhibit that gives great insight into the lives of early American industrialists.
 The newly interpreted Train Station re-opened in November 2014.

 - The Kim A. Klancke, M.D. and Marsha L. Klancke Environmental Education Complex in Tuscawilla Preserve opened in Spring 2005.
-Nature trails throughout the 90-acre preserve in adjacent Tuscawilla Park are maintained by MOAS.
+Nature trails throughout the 90-acre preserve in adjacent Tuscawilla Park are mainted by MOAS.

-à In association with the Nature Conservancy, MOAS owns and operates Gamble Place, a 150-acre preserve featuring the "cracker-style" house built by James Gamble (of Procter & Gamble) in 1907.
-Gamble place is located at 1819 Taylor Road in Port Orange, Florida.
+- In association with the Nature Conservancy, MOAS owns and operates Gamble Place, a 150-acre preserve featuring the "cracker-style" house built by James Gamble (of Proctor & Gamble) in 1907.
+Gamble Place is located at 1819 Taylor Road in Port Orange, Florida.

-à The Charles and Linda William’s Children's Museum opened in 2008 and is the first hands-on science center in Volusia County.
-This 9,300 square foot space houses more than fifteen professionally designed interactive exhibits geared especially toward children that demonstrates various principles of science, engineering, and physics.
+- The Charles and Linda Williams Children's Museum opened in 2008 and is the first hands-on science center in Volusia County.
+This 9,300 square-foot space houses more than fifteen professionally designed interactive exhibits, geared especially toward children, that demonstrates various principles of science, engineering, and physics.

-- The Helene B. Roberson Visible Storage Building is a state-of-the-art, 4,400 square foot addition to the Museum, storing and displaying important works from the Museum's collection in a glass-fronted, open storage format.
+- The Helene B. Roberson Visible Storage Building is a state-of-the-art, 4,400 square-foot addition to the Museum, storing and displaying important works from the Museum's collection in a glass-fronted, open storage format.
 It is the only such facility for art and decorative art objects in Florida.

-à The Kenneth Worcester Dow and Mary Mohan Dow Gallery of American Art is a 4,000 square foot exhibition interpreting and presenting, in historical context, 300 years of American painting, sculpture, pewter, silver, period furniture and decorative arts.
+- The Kenneth Worcester Dow and Mary Mohan Dow Gallery of American Art is a 4,000 square-foot exhibition interpreting and presenting, in historical context, 300 years of American painting, sculpture, pewter, silver, period furniture and decorative arts.

-- The impressive 13-foot tall skeleton of the Eremotherium laurilardi or Giant Ground Sloth was excavated in 1975 and dates back approximately 130,000 years.
-The Volusia County giant ground sloth is the best preserved and most complete fossil of this species in North America and has made its home at The Center for Florida History of MOAS for the past 30 years.
+- The impressive 13-foot tall skeleton of the Eremotherium laurilardi or Giant Ground Sloth was exavated in 1975 and dates back approximately 130,000 years.
+The Volusia County Giant Ground Sloth is the best preserved and most complete fossil of this species in North America and has made its home at The Center for Florida History of MOAS for the past 30 years.